-11.4 Mr. Rory O' Connor
+11.1 Mr Rory O' Connor

-On 9 June 2020, following on from the Central Bank's investigation of RSA Ireland DAC ("RSA") in 2018, the Central Bank reprimanded Mr. Rory O'Connor, former Executive Director and CFO of RSA and disqualified him from being a person concerned in the management of a firm for a period of 8 years 4 months and imposed a fine of €70,000 for his admitted participation in RSA's failure to maintain sufficient technical reserves from February 2010 to September 2013.
+On 9 June 2020, following on from the Central Bank's investigation of RSA Ireland DAC ("RSA") in 2018, the Central Bank reprimanded Mr Rory O'Connor, former Executive Director and Chief Financial Officer of RSA and disqualified him from being a person concerned in the management of a firm for a period of 8 years 4 months and imposed a fine of €70,000 for his admitted participation in RSA's failure to maintain sufficient technical reserves from February 2010 to September 2013.

-The Central Bank's investigation in respect of Mr. O'Connor found that:
+The Central Bank's investigation in respect of Mr O'Connor found that he:

-- he knowingly and actively participated in RSA's failure to maintain sufficient technical reserves through his involvement in the under-reserving of large loss claim reserve estimates; - participated, along with certain other individuals, in undocumented meetings during which certain large loss claim reserve estimates were deliberately and wrongfully under-reserved; - gave instructions and transmitted information relating to those claims within RSA knowing them to be under reserved; and - concealed the under-reserving by knowingly providing inaccurate and misleading financial information to the Central Bank in his role as CFO.
+- knowingly and actively participated in RSA's failure to maintain sufficient technical reserves through his involvement in the under-reserving of large loss claim reserve estimates; - participated, along with certain other individuals, in undocumented meetings during which certain large loss claim reserve estimates were deliberately and wrongfully under-reserved; - gave instructions and transmitted information relating to those claims within RSA knowing them to be under reserved; and - concealed the under-reserving by knowingly providing inaccurate and misleading financial information to the Central Bank in his role as CFO.

-11.5 Mr. Juerg von Geitz
+11.2 Mr Juerg von Geitz

-On 16 July 2020, the Central Bank published a Prohibition Notice prohibiting Mr. Juerg von Geitz, an Executive Director of The Mortgage Department Limited, an authorised mortgage intermediary from performing any CF in any firm for a period of ten years from 5 July 2019.
+On 16 July 2020, the Central Bank published a Prohibition Notice prohibiting Mr Juerg von Geitz, an Executive Director of The Mortgage Department Limited, an authorised mortgage intermediary from performing any controlled function in any regulated financial service provider, for a period of ten years from 5 July 2019.

-Mr. von Geitz's prohibition arose from:
+Mr von Geitz's prohibition arose from:

-- the provision of several misleading answers in his IQ to the Central Bank in application for a PCF position in The Mortgage Department Limited; and - his failure to cooperate with the Central Bank's subsequent investigation.
+- the provision of several misleading answers in his IQ to the Central Bank in his application for a PCF position in The Mortgage Department Limited; and - his failure to cooperate with the Central Bank's subsequent investigation.